TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 ### `Behavior.OnStart(self: AuroraScriptObject): ()`

 This is a special method that you can define in the Behavior, which runs when the Behavior has been started.
-It allows you to connect to various events of the `AuroraService`, and do some other things.
+It allows you to connect certain events to certain methods and set certain field values, which are explained below.

 ```luau
 function Behavior.OnStart(self: AuroraScriptObject)